 Meredith O’Brien is a former newspaper and investigative reporter, award-winning columnist, and blogger who has taught journalism and writing at the University of Massachusetts at Amherst and Framingham State University.

-She is the author of three books, most recently Mr. Clark’s Big Band: A Year of Laughter, Tears and Jazz in a Middle School Band Room about the year she shadowed a small-town Massachusetts middle school music teacher after the unexpected death of one of the jazz band members.
+She is the author of four books, most recently Uncomfortably Numb: a memoir (2020).
+Her third book, Mr. Clark’s Big Band: A Year of Laughter, Tears and Jazz in a Middle School Band Room (2017), about the year she shadowed a small-town Massachusetts middle school music teacher after the unexpected death of one of the jazz band members, won an Independent Book Publisher Award and was a finalist for a ForeWord INDIES award.

 Modeled after Tracy Kidder’s Among Schoolchildren, the book was featured in the Boston Globe and the Worcester Telegram and Gazette, and called “endearing and inspiring” as well as “a timeless story, one that underlines in gold the power of the unsung heroes all around us.”